Nginx 1.8 server and a reverse proxy server container image

 NGINX_LOG_TO_VOLUME variable is set, nginx logs into

-/var/opt/rh/rh-nginx18/log/nginx/, which can be mounted to host system using the Docker volumes.
+/var/opt/rh/rh-nginx18/log/nginx/, which can be mounted to host system using the container volumes.

 Dockerfile and other sources for this container image are available on